 Christmas in Strobl, Austria

 The idyllic town of Strobl turns into a nativity village at Christmas.
-The life-size nativity scene is a focal point, and a shepherd’s path guides visitors to a giant Advent gate and then along more than 30 wooden stalls selling cookies, sweetbreads and other pastries.
+The life-size nativity scene is a focal point.
+A shepherd’s path guides visitors to a giant Advent gate and then along more than 30 wooden stalls selling cookies, sweetbreads and other pastries.

 Christmas in St. Wolfgang, Austria

-The first thing that most people see when nearing the village of St. Wolfgang by ferry is its huge, floating peace lantern.
+The first thing that most people see when nearing the village of St. Wolfgang by ferry is its 16-meter-high floating Peace Light Lantern.
 Large Advent gates lead to lantern-lit streets lined with Christmas trees.

-The St. Wolfgang Christmas market is open from Monday to Friday, but Wednesdays are perhaps the most fun.
+The St. Wolfgang Christmas market is open from November 21 to December 21, 2025, but Wednesdays are perhaps the most memorable.
 Electric lights are turned off and all Christmas festivities are lit by candlelight, creating a magical atmosphere that is unforgettable.

-The shops and wooden stalls are lit by lantern, and you can watch local craftsmen creating their vintage works.
+The shops and wooden stalls are lit by lanterns, and you can watch local craftsmen creating their vintage works.

 Lake Wolfgangsee Advent Cruises: Start your tour in St. Gilgen, which is a 45-minute drive from Salzburg.
 After time in St. Gilgen, you can board the ferry to visit Strobl and St. Wolfgang.